 It is so satisfying to cook a dish you have learned by heart.
 A little know-how saves time, reduces stress, and frees you to be more creative.
-Whether you love to cook or just need to solve the dinner problem, this repertoire of how-tos gives you confidence to add personal style and hopefully makes life more tasty.
+Whether you are learning how to make crispier, faster chicken(Opens in a new window), creamier beans(Opens in a new window), fearless squash(Opens in a new window) or eggs(Opens in a new window), this repertoire of how-tos gives you confidence to add personal style and hopefully makes life tastier.

+The next recipe to tackle?
+Learning how to cook grains.
 The variety of grains to try are endless: White rice, brown rice, basmati rice, farro, barley, bulgur, Arborio rice, we could go on and on.
-They’re great staples to have in your pantry – they make a good side to protein, the main staple in pilafs and grain bowls or the unsung hero of what was an otherwise boring salad.
+They’re great staples to have in your pantry(Opens in a new window) – they make a good side to protein(Opens in a new window), the main staple in pilafs and grain bowls(Opens in a new window) or the unsung hero of your weekly meal prep lunches(Opens in a new window).

 You could spend hours scouring the internet for methods for cooking each type of grain, or you can take an easier approach: boiling grains.
-This works for whole grains (such as farro, brown rice, and barley.)
-It also works for quinoa, which is technically not a grain but a seed.
+Here's how to cook whole grains using this easy technique.

-1. Bring 5 cups of salted water to a boil (about 1 tsp of Kosher salt)
+Step 1: Bring 5 cups of salted water to a boil (about 1 tsp of Kosher salt).

-3. Add 1 cup of the grain of your choosing and cover the pot
+Step 3: Add 1 cup of the grain (using this measuring cup(Opens in a new window)) of your choosing and cover the pot.

-4. Once the water returns to a boil, reduce to a simmer, cover and cook until grains are tender.
-This ranges from 10 minutes to 25
+Step 4: Once the water returns to a boil, reduce to a simmer, cover and cook until grains are tender.
+This ranges from 10 minutes to 25.

-5. Drain any extra liquid and let cool
+Step 5: Drain any extra liquid with a collapsible colander(Opens in a new window) and let cool.

 For rice like basmati, jasmine, brown the same general rules apply: rinse, boil, add grain, simmer, drain extra liquid, fluff, but the ratios tend to change.
 Check packaging for exact water to grain ratios.